I had quite a few peppers on hand in the fridge, so I decided to stuff them and that led to the creation of this Stuffed Peppers recipe.

 - Baked Corn Casserole

-When making swaps just be mindful of keeping it plant-based friendly and low in fat.
+When making swaps, just be mindful of keeping them plant-based friendly and low in fat.

 Here is a great article about what following a plant-based lifestyle can do for you.
 These recipes are designed to be fulfilling and delicious.
 You won’t feel deprived or like you’re missing out because the benefits are so noticeable.

 I’d love to hear your feedback in the comments below for this Stuffed Peppers recipe!
 If you have a photo, post it on my Facebook page, tag me using the hashtag #plantbasedcooking

 This recipe is Plantricious Friendly because it meets the following guidelines.

 - Must be whole food plant-based, contains no animal products

 - May be minimally processed